 Contribution Guide

-This section contains documentation for developers and contributors working on n8n-as-code.
+This section is for developers and contributors working on n8n-as-code internals.

-- Architecture Overview: Understand the n8n-as-code monorepo architecture, component interactions, and design decisions.
+- Architecture — monorepo structure, component interactions, design decisions

-- Sync Engine: Internal documentation for the sync engine embedded in
+- Sync Engine — the sync engine embedded in

 - Node.js 18+